tbnorth/multiproc/multiproc.md

   with `multiprocessing` and communication,
 - Large CPU bound operations, like processing a folder of images, process reuse doesn't matter.

-## multiprocessing / NumPy

-- `multiprocessing` uses separate instances of “python.exe” which can communicate with **expensive** message passing to move information between processes.
-- NumPy supports shared memory for its arrays, so separate programs can operate on the same data.

 ## Multi-process / main